leudz/shipyard/book/src/how-to/add-components.md

 );
 ```

-You'll notice that we use `Entities` and not `EntitiesMut` it's because it's just here to make sure the id is alive and not deleted.
+You'll notice that we use `Entities` and not `EntitiesMut` it's because we just have to make sure the id is alive and not deleted.
 We could use `EntitiesMut` of course but it's not needed.

 Then it's exactly like `add_entity`, we pass the storage and the component.
 We also need an id this time since we're not creating it.